 On July 25, 2003, Avista Energy and its subsidiary, Avista Energy Canada, Ltd., as co-borrowers, entered into a committed credit agreement with a group of banks in the aggregate amount of \$110.0 million expiring July 23, 2004, replacing a previous uncommitted credit agreement that had an extended expiration date of July 31, 2003.
 This new committed credit facility provides for the issuance of letters of credit to secure contractual obligations to counterparties.
 This facility is guaranteed by Avista Capital and secured by Avista Energy's assets.
 The maximum amount of credit extended by the banks for the issuance of letters of credit is the subscribed amount of the facility less the amount of outstanding cash advances, if any.
 The maximum amount of credit extended by the banks for cash advances is \$30.0 million.
-No cash advances were outstanding under the previous uncommitted credit agreement as of June 30, 2003 and December 31, 2002.
-Letters of credit in the aggregate amount of \$28.2 million and \$17.4 million were outstanding as of June 30, 2003 and December 31, 2002, respectively.
+No cash advances were outstanding under the credit agreement as of September 30, 2003.
+Letters of credit in the aggregate amount of \$32.2 million and \$17.4 million were outstanding as of September 30, 2003 and December 31, 2002, respectively.

 The Avista Energy credit agreement contains customary covenants and default provisions, including covenants to maintain "minimum net working capital" and "minimum net worth", as well as a covenant limiting the amount of indebtedness which the co-borrowers may incur.
 The credit agreement also contains covenants and other restrictions related to Avista Energy's trading limits and positions, including VAR limits, restrictions with respect to changes in risk management policies or volumetric limits, and limits on exposure related to hourly and daily trading of electricity.
 Also, a reduction in the credit rating of Avista Corp. would represent an event of default under Avista Energy's credit agreement.
-Avista Energy was in compliance with the covenants of its credit agreement as of June 30, 2003.
+Avista Energy was in compliance with the covenants of its credit agreement as of September 30, 2003.

 Avista Capital provides guarantees for Avista Energy's credit agreement and, in the course of business, may provide guarantees to other parties with whom Avista Energy may be doing business.
-Avista Capital had \$58.7 million of performance guarantees related to energy trading contracts outstanding as of June 30, 2003.
+At any point in time, Avista Capital is only liable for the outstanding portion of the guarantee, which was \$34.9 million as of September 30, 2003.
+The face value of all performance guarantees issued by Avista Capital for energy trading contracts at Avista Energy was \$436.2 million as of September 30, 2003.